History of Beltola: Koch rulers of Beltola

 Rani Lakshmipriya Devi took up the administration of Beltola Mouza in 1937 CE after her husband Raja Rajendra Narayan Dev died suddenly in an accident on a hunting excursion.
-Since their children, two sons and one daughter were in their minor age, the queen undertook to look after the administration of Beltola Mouza.
+Since their children, two sons and one daughter, were minors, the queen undertook to look after the administration of Beltola Mouza.
 Due to her efficiency in handling the administration, Rani Lakshmipriya Devi became very popular among the people of Beltola.
-She actively participated in the welfare programs of the people and performs charity in various religious ceremonies.
-She took utmost care for the educations of her children.
-Her elder son Kumar Jatindra Narayan Dev, after completion of his college education, was sent to Colorado School of Mines in United States of America.
-Her second son, Dwijendra Narayan Dev was also a prominent film producer and director followed by his son Indrajit Narayan Dev.
+She actively participated in the welfare programs of the people and performed charity in various religious ceremonies.
+She took utmost care for the education of her children.
+Her elder son, Kumar Jatindra Narayan Dev, after completion of his college education, was sent to the Colorado School of Mines in the United States of America.
+Her second son, Dwijendra Narayan Dev, was also a prominent film producer and director, followed by his son Indrajit Narayan Dev.
 After India's independence in 1947, the power of administration of Beltola Mouza was transferred to the Government of Assam.
-In 1956 CE, the Government of India abolished the Zamindari or the system of landlords.
-Due to which the royal family of Beltola lost much of their lands, which were distributed to the landless peasants.
+In 1956 CE, the Government of India abolished the Zamindari system of landlords.
+Due to this, the royal family of Beltola lost much of their lands, which were distributed to the landless peasants.
 In 1974 CE, the Government of India abolished all the special privileges bestowed to former royal families of India.
-The royal family of Beltola was also affected by these changes and the rank of Beltola Mouza was demoted from Raj Mouza to that of general category Mouza.
+The royal family of Beltola was also affected by these changes, and the rank of Beltola Mouza was demoted from Raj Mouza to that of a general category Mouza.